jbkinder/academic-kickstart/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "PhD Candidate and SSHRC Doctoral Fellow"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [ { name = "University of Alberta", url = "https://www.ualberta.ca/" }, { name = "Petrocultures Research Group", url = "http://petrocultures.com"}, { name = "Just Powers", url = "http://justpowers.ca"}, {name = "After Oil", url = "http://afteroil.ca"} ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "Jordan B. Kinder is a citizen of the Métis Nation of Alberta and a PhD Candidate, SSHRC Doctoral Fellow, and Instructor in the Department of English and Film Studies at the University of Alberta in Edmonton, Alberta, Canada, which is located on Treaty 6 territory.
+He studies the cultural politics of energy, media, and infrastructure."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
-  "Computational Linguistics",
-  "Information Retrieval"
+  "Media and Communications Studies",
+  "Energy and Environmental Humanities", "Infrastructure Studies",
+  "Cultural Studies",
+  "Critical Theory"
 ]

 # Organizational groups that you belong to (for People widget)